Vacation time

 Paid parental leave

-Employees who have been employed at Gorilla 76 for at least one year are eligible for up to six weeks of Paid Parental Leave at 100% of their current salary.
-Eligible new parents may take Paid Parental Leave for the birth or adoption of a child.
+Employees are eligible for up to six weeks of Paid Parental Leave at 100% of their current salary.
+New parents may take Paid Parental Leave for the birth or adoption of a child.
 This Paid Parental Leave is available to employees in all payroll categories.

 Paid Parental Leave must be taken within four months of the child’s birth, adoption or placement with the employee, and will only be enacted after our Short-Term Disability (STD) program (if applicable) is completed.
 The time taken off for the STD program DOES NOT count toward the six-week Paid Parental Leave.
 So if you get six weeks off per STD programming, you still get six weeks of Paid Parental Leave for a total of 12 weeks.